 - “Evertracker: An IoT Platform That Will Revolutionize the Supply Chain” – Disruptor Daily

-Tive believes that companies with a lack of supply chain visibility aren’t just dealing with hardware problems – but also a software and services problem.
+Tive is a remarkable kind among supply chain visibility startups which believes that companies with a lack of supply chain visibility aren’t just dealing with hardware problems – but also a software and services problem.
 To solve it, one must understand how the modern supply chain works, which is why Tive’s leadership team was built to be as well-rounded as possible, featuring members with deep experience in cloud-based architecture, cellular communication, low-power circuits, big data management, and supply chain operations.

 Founders: Krenar Komoni, Rob Stevens